EladMotzny/Flask-Blog/README.md

 # Flask-Blog

-This is a blog Fullstack I made using Flask and Bootstrap.
+This is a Fullstack blog project I made using Flask for the backend and Bootstrap for the frontend.

 Make sure you have flask and flask-sqlalchemy installed on your environment like so:

 ```